obliviouslabs/OLab-Website/index.md

 **Application of ORAM**

-Our Path ORAM algorithm is used by the [Signal encrypted messenger](https://signal.org/blog/building-faster-oram/) for private contact discovery.
+The Path ORAM algorithm, co-invented by our co-founder, is in use by the [Signal encrypted messenger](https://signal.org/blog/building-faster-oram/) for private contact discovery.
 ORAM can also be used in blockchains to enable private order flow and mitigate Miner Extractable Value (MEV).

 **Open Source**